Unlocking Gen Z at Work: A Generational Impact Study

 There are plenty of organizations, both large and small, that exemplify the business success that can be achieved through building an inclusive culture.

-One such example that we work with at Fingerprint for Success (F4S) is Canva, the world's leading online graphic design platform.
+One such example that we work with at Marlee is Canva, the world's leading online graphic design platform.
 Founded in 2012, diversity and inclusion aren't buzzwords for Canva.
 These values are at the core of who they are as an organization and how they engage with their millions of users across more than 190 countries.

 One example: Since its start Canva has been translated into more than 100 different languages.